Pmvita/SMB-Finance-OS/docs/api/README.md

 # API Documentation

-Welcome to the SMB Finance OS API documentation.
+Welcome to the Trident Financial OS API documentation.
 This API provides comprehensive financial management capabilities for small and medium businesses.

 ## 🔗 Quick Links